TTLabs/EvaporateJS/README.md

 ### .add()

-`evap.add(file[, config])`
+`evap.add(config[, overrideOptions])`

+`config` is an object with 2 required keys:

+* **name**: _String_. the S3 ObjectName that the completed file will have
 * **file**: _File_. a reference to the file object

-* **config**: _Object_.
-Optional.
-Used to override the configuration options passed when instantiating EvaporateJS (for the added file only).
+`overrideOptions`, when present, will override th EvaporateJS global configuration options for the added file only.

-The `.add()` method returns the internal EvaporateJS id of the upload to process.
-Use this id to abort or cancel an upload.
-If the file validation passes, this method returns an integer representing the file id, otherwise, it returns a string error message.

- `config`, when present allows you to change the global configuration for the added file.
-These configuration options cannot be overriddent and will be ignored if present in the provided object:
+Not all options can be overridden.
+The following configuration options will be ignored if present in the provided object:

 - `maxConcurrentParts`
 - `logging`